F1PFC/TTN_GPS_Tracker/Readme.md

 trackers location from TTN into an online application, Cayenne in this case, is described.

+Through the instructions key items to select on screens are shown highlighted in red.
+For some screens the values of keys may be obscured by grey boxes for security reasons.

 The tracker node is a simple Arduino device with a GPS attached.
 An Arduino Pro Mini 3.3V is all that is required.
 The tracker software parses the location information from the GPS and sends the location as